sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 1. :large_yellow_circle: Inbound SDR converts to Opp
 1. :large_yellow_circle: Inbound SDR uses Round Robin to assign AE/CE
 1. :large_yellow_circle: Inbound SDR notifies assigned AE/CE
-   1. (INTERNAL) Auto-email from Salesforce upon Conversion
+   1.Auto-email from Salesforce upon Conversion
    1. [INTERNAL] :large_red_circle: Named SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
 1. :large_green_circle: from there, this is similar to Case 2.1 from **step 6**.